Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

-PSO \cite{488968, 699146, 870279} is a biologically inspired metaheuristic algorithm used to search for optimal solutions.
-It assigns each data point a particle in the solution space and searches the optimal solution by moving the particles based on simple mathematical formulas.
-Each individual particle follows simple local rules but many particles that influence each other create a complex structure.
-For our approach, we initialize a swarm of $N$ particles in a two-dimensional solution space, where each particle corresponds to a neuron.
-With the \ac{PSO} we aim to optimize two aspects that we encourage with designated update rules.
-First, similarly active neurons shall be in the vicinity of each other.
-Second, the neuron density shall be consistent in the layout, without gaps or clusters of neurons.
+PSO \cite{488968, 699146, 870279} is a biologically inspired algorithm to search for optimal solutions.
+For our approach, we use $N$ particles in a two-dimensional solution space, where each particle corresponds to a neuron.
+Different than the aforementioned approaches, with \ac{PSO} we aim to simultaneously optimize A: clustering of similarly active neurons and B: consistent neuron density.

-To achieve activation similarity of neighboring particles, we introduce a global force which is computed based on the actual neuron activation values.
-The global force encourages particles of similar neurons to attract each other while activation dissimilarity repels the corresponding particles:
+To achieve activation similarity of neighboring particles, we introduce a global force which is computed based on the \acp{NAP}.
+The global force encourages particles of similar neurons to attract each other while repelling dissimilar neurons.